RSXEnthusiast/MediaHandler/README.md

 # MediaHandler
 ## Overview
+### AudioHandler
-This project converts audio from AAC to WAV (required for editing with Davinci Resolve Studio on Linux) and generates DNXHR_LB proxies for all MP4 files in a directory, scanned recursively.
+Based on arguments, this project converts audio from AAC to WAV (required for editing with Davinci Resolve Studio on Linux) and generates DNXHR_LB proxies for all MP4 files in a directory, scanned recursively.
+### GoproRename
+This script renames gopro files to be named in chronological order.
+Why doesn't the GoPro do this by default?
+### NightlapseCreator
+This script pulls all JPG files out of folders, renames them for ffmpeg, and creates a lossless timelapse of the images.
+I use the to create a video nightlapse file from a series of photos taken in a GoPro's Nightlapse mode, hence the name.
+### MakeNewFolders
+This script makes new folders in the format I desire for weekly video releases, so I don't have to make them myself.

-**WARNING: THIS IS ALWAYS A WIP, AND DESIGNED FOR MY PERSONAL USE AND WORKFLOW.
-IF YOU DECIDE TO USE IT, CREATE BACKUPS OF YOUR MEDIA, THIS TOOL COULD BE DESTRUCTIVE.**
+**WARNING: ALL OF THESE SCRIPTS ARE ALWAYS A WIP, AND DESIGNED FOR MY PERSONAL USE AND WORKFLOW.
+IF YOU DECIDE TO USE THEM, CREATE BACKUPS OF YOUR MEDIA, THESE TOOLS COULD BE DESTRUCTIVE.**

+## AudioHandler
+### Usage
+* See the Examples folder for examples.

-## What this does
+### What this does
 * Recursively searches for mp4 files in a given directory, preserving the directory structure as it modifies the files
     * No need to put all of your input files into one directory for handling, keep your media organized into folders as you desire.
 * Replaces AAC audio in MP4 files with WAV